Jtplautz/RadarLite/README.md

 For more information on contriubting, view the CONTRIBUTING.md file

 # Current Status
 The application is currently functionable but very early in development.
+Future features will be noted.

 # Setting it up